QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

   - Design three other pages for the application
   - Find a way to communicate with the backend of the application with the frontend
   - Help backend team store results from the API call to the database

+  ## Weston Brach:
+- Completed:
+  - Read through Spoonacular API
+  - Read through various guides on running react and Node.js

+- In Progress:
+  - continue learning javascript
+  - Figure out how to use SQL in Javascript
+  - Define custom method in javascript and figure out interaction with the database